-Apple Inc. (AAPL) declined after Chief Executive Officer Tim Cook embarked on a sweeping management overhaul at the world’s most valuable company.
+Apple Inc. (AAPL:US) declined after Chief Executive Officer Tim Cook embarked on a sweeping management overhaul at the world’s most valuable company.

 Shares of Apple fell 1.4 percent to $595.32 in New York.
 Today is the first trading session since Apple announced the departure of mobile software head Scott Forstall and retail leader John Browett.
 Trading shut down for two days this week because of Hurricane Sandy.

 Forstall will leave next year and serve as an adviser to Cook until then, Cupertino, California-based Apple said on Oct.
 29. Executives Jony Ive, Eddy Cue, Bob Mansfield and Craig Federighi will take on added management responsibilities, the company said.
 Forstall was pushed out, according to a person with knowledge of the dismissal who asked not to be identified because the matter is private.

 “Both departures were likely forced by Apple’s CEO and weren’t voluntary,” Amit Daryanani, an analyst at RBC Capital Markets, wrote in a research report today.
 “While there will be concerns about future execution given Mr. Forstall’s departure, we note that Apple has navigated through past turnovers impeccably.”

 Forstall oversaw products such as mapping software and the Siri voice-recognition tool, which met with criticism.
 He also frequently clashed with other managers, people with knowledge of the matter have said.
 Cook, who succeeded co-Founder Steve Jobs last year, is revamping leadership as Apple’s stock price sags and competition accelerates from rivals including Google Inc., Microsoft Corp. and Amazon.com Inc.